huan/gas-gmail-channel/README.md

 `req.thread` is a [Class GmailThread](https://developers.google.com/apps-script/reference/gmail/gmail-thread) object in GAS(Google Apps Script).

-## How to use GmailChannel in your code
+## How to enable GmailChannel in your code<a name="library"></a>

-Include GmailChannel library is very easy: just copy/paste the following javascript code to your Code.gs file, then you are ready to use GmailChannel:
+Enable GmailChannel by include library from github.
+Copy/paste the following javascript code to your Code.gs file, then you are set.

 ```javascript
 /**